seap-udea/iWander/README.md

 - **probability**: This program integrate the orbit of a moving object inside the Solar System.

+  * Function:

-  * Function: calculate the IOP for a list of stellar candidates.
+    Calculate the IOP for a list of stellar candidates.

   * Input:

     - wanderer-<object>.csv

     - candidates-<object>.csv

   * Output:

     - progenitors-<object>.csv

-  Done.

 For the developer
 -----------------